88 pages 2 hours read

 (Letter 1, Page 1)

-In his first letter to his sister Margaret, Robert Walton writes that he plans to “discover a passage near the pole” that will “benefit […] all mankind” (2).
-His drive to visit the North Pole is inspired not only by a lifelong love of knowledge but also by desire for glory.
+Robert Walton writes that he plans to “discover a passage near the pole” that will “benefit […] all mankind” (2).
+His drive to visit the North Pole is inspired by a lifelong love of knowledge and by a desire for glory.
 In Frankenstein, light and fire represent knowledge.
-Walton’s eagerness to go to a land where “the sun is forever visible” (1) illustrates his desire for seemingly unreachable knowledge.
-That the light is “eternal” is significant—the novel will show that uninhibited ambition and limitless knowledge are dangerous to humankind.
+Walton’s eagerness to go where “the sun is forever visible” illustrates his desire for seemingly unreachable knowledge (1).
+It is significant that the light is “eternal” because the novel examines the pitfalls of uninhibited ambition and limitless knowledge.

 Quotation Mark Icon